sonyarianto/pocketbase-docker/README.md

 ```

 Run it with `docker compose up -d`.
 Just `docker inspect pocketbase` for details.
 At this point I already can run Pocketbase on http://localhost:8090/ or http://localhost:8090/_/ for the admin page.

+## My scenario

+- I am using Nginx as a container.
+- I am using Pocketbase as a container.
+- I am using Cloudflare DNS.
+- My Pocketbase is run on a subdomain (pocketbase.xxx.xxx).
+- I setup Nginx as reverse proxy to Pocketbase container.
+- My Pocketbase container just exposed the port internally, not to host.
+- Nginx setup is connect to Pocketbase container.
+- My Pocketbase data saved on Docker volume so it will not gone when container removed.
+Just `docker inspect pocketbase-volume` for details.

 ## Docker Compose (for my scenario, only the Pocketbase part)